simonhw/gardening-services/README.md

 Some original design choices had to be altered after WAVE Accessibility testing was carried out.
 Instances of the lighter green colours had to be replaced with the darker shade to resolve contrast errors.
 The most noticable design change is the colour and background of the review star ratings.
 A direct comparison is provided in the [WAVE Accessibility Testing](/TESTING.md#accessibility-testing) section of  the TESTING file.

 ### Typography
 The Mate font was chosen from the Google Fonts library as its thin and sharp look evoked thoughts of garden tools, fencing, and ordered lines.
-This gives the impression of a professional business and evokes thoughts of neat and careful services carried out by the business.
+This gives the impression of a professional business and makes the user envisage neat and careful services carried out by the business.

 ![Mate Font](docs/images/readme/mate.png)